-Danny MacAskill is the artist among the trial bikers - not only because of the incredible acrobatic stunts, but also because of the style of his videos.
-But of course it's never as easy as it looks.
-Fear always goes with it.
+Danny MacAskill is the artist among the trial bikers - not only because of his incredible acrobatic stunts, but also because of the style of his videos.
+Danny will also be a part of the ISPO Re.Start Days on June 30 and July 1.

 Duncan Carmichael is probably not such a bad person.
 But to hunt a 13-year-old with police siren and lights just because he's jumping over a large teddy from the bulky waste with his bike without any lights was pretty nasty.
 To read to him his rights just like in the movies ("...I am temporarily arresting you for dangerous driving.
 Everything you say from now on ...") and to drag to juvenile court was crazy.
 But to take away his bike for the rest of the summer holidays was really mean; it was like only allowing Roger Federer to play badminton.